Arabic tradition attributed to "Balinas," often identified with Apollonius of Tyana | Early Islamic period (commonly dated 8th--9th century CE)

 This wording compresses cosmology, causality, and transformation into short, declarative claims.
 Later translations often expand, moralize, or technicalize the material, but many of the later tradition's core moves are already visible here in compact form.2

-Reader note In this project, "earliest" means earliest surviving textual witness of the Tablet itself (the recoverable chain), not earliest possible conceptual ancestry.
+When we refer to this as the "earliest version", what we mean is the earliest surviving textual witness OF the Tablet (the recoverable chain) itself, the not earliest possible conceptual ancestry.
 Claims about exact pre-Arabic wording must stay hypothetical.5

 Translator identity and provenance